hazellobo/hazellobo/README.md

 I was mainly involved in the development and maintenance of BNP Paribas' Corporate banking applications

-I'm currently working as an Software Developer at @Carhartt Inc., USA
+I'm currently working as a Software Engineer Intern at @Carhartt Inc., USA.
+I am involved with supporting and enhancing the user experience of their US e-commerce platform

 You can reach out to me at [Linkedin](https://www.linkedin.com/in/hazel-lobo/)